Walter B. Emery

 Those Living in the Cemetery

-For many years there has been talk about removing the village of people living in crowded conditions in the Cairo cemetery of Arafa.
+For many years there has been some talk about removing the village of people living in crowded conditions in the Cairo cemetery of Arafa.

 She's a He